CorreiaLucas/CorreiaLucas/README.md

 ### What I Like

-⚡ I'm excited about new technologies and video games, even if lately, I didn't really have time to play
+⚡ I'm excited about new technologies and video games, even if lately, I didn't really have time to play.

 😄 I enjoy developping small projects but I'm willing to be part of a bigger one.

 ### What I'm doing

-🔭 I’m currently working on a video game using unreal Engine for the first time.
+🔭 I’m currently working as an intern software developper at DLM SOFT.

 🌱 Most of my projects are not on GitHub, but I should definitely commit them here.